Fuseteam/docs.ubports.com/contribute/documentation.rst

     Level three
     """""""""""

-Each heading level creates a sub-section in the global table of contents tree available when the documentation is built.
-In the primary (web) version of the documentation, this only shows four levels deep from the top level of the documentation.
-Please refrain from using more heading levels than will show in this tree as it makes navigating your document difficult.
-If you must use this many heading levels, it is a good sign that your document should be split up into multiple pages.
+Please refrain from using more than four levels.
+If you think you need more levels, it is a good sign that the document should be split up into multiple pages.
+Furthermore the web version of the documentation only shows four levels in it's table of contents.

 Table of contents
 ^^^^^^^^^^^^^^^^^

-People can't navigate to your new page if they can't find it.
-Neither can Sphinx.
-That's why you need to add new pages to Sphinx's table of contents.

-You can do this by adding the page to the ``index.rst`` file in the same directory that you created it.
+If you add a new page you also have to add it to the table of contents.
+You can do this by adding the page to the ``index.rst`` file in the same directory where you created it.
 For example, if you create a file called "newpage.rst", you would add the line marked with a chevron (>) in the nearest index:

 .. code-block:: rst